Pound Ridge, New York: Native Americans

-In the early 17th century, Pound Ridge was inhabited by Native Americans who spoke the Munsee language and were members of the Wappinger Confederacy.
+In the early 17th century, the Pound Ridge area was inhabited by Native Americans who spoke the Munsee language and were members of the Wappinger Confederacy.
 The geographical boundaries of the tribes within the Confederacy are unclear.
 Pound Ridge has been variously listed as within the territory of the Kitchawong, Siwanoy, and Tankiteke bands.

 The Siwanoy are generally agreed to have lived along the north Long Island Sound Coast with a maximum range extending from Hell Gate to the Five Mile River separating today's Darien, Connecticut, from Rowayton to its east.
 The Tankiteke appear to have occupied easternmost Westchester County above the coast but extending further west in the northern part of the county and into southern and eastern Putnam County, and eastward in Fairfield County to the Saugatuck River in Westport.
 The territory of the Kitchawong is thought to have extended from the Croton River to Anthony's Nose along the Hudson and some distance east from the river.

 The Wappinger Confederacy participated in Kieft's War which began in 1640 as a result of escalating tensions over land use, livestock control, trade and taxation between the Dutch West India Company colony of New Netherland and neighboring native peoples.
 In March 1644, a Wappinger Confederacy village in present-day Pound Ridge was attacked by a mixed force of 130 New Netherland soldiers under the command of John Underhill.
 This event is now known as the Pound Ridge Massacre.
 The soldiers surrounded and burnt the village in a night attack killing between 500 and 700 Indians.
 The dead included 25 members of the Wappinger tribe, with the remainder being either Tankiteke or Siwanoy or both.
 The New Netherland force lost one man killed and 15 wounded.
 More casualties were suffered in this attack than in any other single incident in the war.
 Shortly after the battle, four Wappinger Confederacy sachems arrived in the New England settlement of Stamford to sue for peace.

 The territory of modern Pound Ridge was first permanently settled by Europeans in 1718 in the present-day Long Ridge Road area.
 Long Ridge Road was originally an Indian path and had been used by the first settlers of Bedford, New York, as they traveled to that destination from Stamford.
 Although the very first settlers were from Huntington on Long Island, most of the original settlers of Pound Ridge were from Stamford.
 A large portion of Pound Ridge was included in the town of North Castle when it was incorporated in 1721.